Do you feel guilty when you eat?

-We spend so much time searching around, asking and following tips from others, without realizing that many of the answers we need are inside us.
+We spend so much time searching around, asking, and following tips from others, without realizing that many of the answers we need are inside us.

-To get in contact or reinforce our relationship with the wisdom of our body, mindfulness practices are essential to be able to understand what our body is telling us in the present moment, without judgments, criticisms or characterizations of how things should be.
+To get in contact or reinforce our relationship with the wisdom of our body, mindfulness practices are essential to be able to understand what our body is telling us in the present moment, without judgments, criticisms, or characterizations of how things should be.

 Using mindfulness in the context of eating is very useful because it gives us the opportunity to become aware of those unhealthy eating habits that minimize our quality of life.
-Thus, the goal of mindful eating practices is to help us fully reconnect with the joy of eating, using flexible eating behavioral patterns and avoiding restrictive behaviors because those are unsustainable.
+Thus, the goal of mindful eating practices is to help us fully reconnect with the joy of eating, using flexible eating behavioral patterns, and avoiding restrictive behaviors because those are unsustainable.

-Our mindful eating classes are based on the “Mindfulness-based Eating Awareness Training Program” designed by Prof. Jean Kristeller, a clinical and research psychologist with more than three decades of experience in the area of eating disorders and obesity.
+Our mindful eating classes are based on the “Mindfulness-Based Eating Awareness Training Program” designed by Prof. Jean Kristeller, a clinical and research psychologist with more than three decades of experience in the area of eating disorders and obesity.

-Prof. Kristeller, combined mindfulness technique and science-based approaches related to body and mind self-regulation to develop the “Mindfulness-based Eating Awareness Training Program | (MB-EAT)”.
+Prof. Kristeller, combined mindfulness and science-based approaches related to body and mind self-regulation to develop the “Mindfulness-based Eating Awareness Training Program | (MB-EAT)”.
 This course was designed aiming to teach people different skills that will lead them to re-structure their eating and activity patterns, recover the joy of eating while achieving a healthy weight.

 You will learn techniques that will help you:

-During these classes, you will be learning guided mindfulness meditations, mindfulness techniques applied to eating, exercises and activities to help you explore further your relationship with food and your body.
-There will also be space for inquiries, self-reflection and experience sharing.
+During these classes, you will be learning guided mindfulness meditations, mindfulness techniques applied to eating, exercises, and activities to help you explore further your relationship with food and your body.
+There will also be space for inquiries, self-reflection, and experience sharing.

 If you are looking to change your eating patterns and to improve the relationship you have with your body this program is for you.